2026 LEGISLATIVE POLICY AGENDA

 - Maintaining TRT funding for Utah’s tourism promotion, destination development, and destination management efforts.

-- Investments and policy to preserve Utah’s branding as a favorable environment for business, tourism, and job creation, including film and multimedia production.
+- Investments and policies to preserve Utah’s branding as a favorable environment for business, tourism, and job creation.

 - Rural economic development incentives that improve effectiveness of existing programs and reduce potential duplications.